Grace Padaca: Governorship

 On December 5, 2007, United States Ambassador Kristie Kenney personally conferred to Padaca the International Women of Courage Award, an award which was also conferred to former U.S. Secretary of State Condoleezza Rice.
 It was bestowed on Padaca for her continued development of Isabela.

-Padaca, 44, on July 31, 2008, was among the eight winners of the 2008 Ramon Magsaysay Award, for Government Service for "empowering Isabela voters to reclaim their democratic right to elect leaders of their own choosing, and to contribute as full partners in their own development."
+On July 31, 2008, she was among the eight winners of the Ramon Magsaysay Award for Government Service for "empowering Isabela voters to reclaim their democratic right to elect leaders of their own choosing, and to contribute as full partners in their own development."

-Padaca campaigned against illegal logging problems.
-Padaca reactivated the anti-illegal task force.

-Padaca, Eddie Panlilio (of Pampanga), Naga Mayor Jesse Robredo, and Mayor Sonia Lorenzo of San Isidro, Nueva Ecija, launched "Kaya Natin", a group that "seeks to recruit principled local government officials to change the country's deteriorating political situation."
+Padaca, Governor Eddie Panlilio of Pampanga, Naga City Mayor Jesse Robredo, and Mayor Sonia Lorenzo of San Isidro, Nueva Ecija, launched Kaya Natin, a group that "seeks to recruit principled local government officials to change the country's deteriorating political situation."
 Their 'Islands of Hope' - university campus tour, a movement for ethical leadership and good governance was launched on July 31, 2008, at the Ateneo de Manila University's Walter Hogan Conference Center in Quezon City.

+Padaca ran for a second term in 2007 as a candidate of the Liberal Party, running against former Governor Benjamin Dy.
+Padaca won with a lead of 17,007 votes (Santos 2009).
+However, Dy petitioned the Commission on Elections (Comelec) for a recount of 683 ballot boxes from 12 towns, alleging that thousands of votes for Padaca were written by a single individual.
+In 2009, it ruled that Dy got 199,435 votes against Padaca's 198,384, or a lead of 1,051 votes.
+It also ordered the annulment of her term and Dy's immediate inauguration.
+But Padaca managed to stay in office after filing an appeal.

-In the 2010 election Padaca was defeated by three-term congressman Bojie Dy of the 3rd district of Isabela with a margin of 3,438 votes.
+In the 2010 election Padaca was defeated by outgoing congressman and previous electoral rival Faustino Dy III with a margin of 3,438 votes.